Sherwood State School

 Sherwood State School is a heritage-listed state school at 464 Oxley Road, Sherwood, City of Brisbane, Queensland, Australia.
-The buildings were built from built from 1874 to 1974.
+The buildings were built from 1874 to 1974.
 The designers included Boulton & Paul, Ltd and the Department of Public Works (Queensland).
 It was formerly known as West Oxley National School.
 It was added to the Queensland Heritage Register on 15 July 2016.